Are you studying a language that requires a rolled R, but feel like the technique is escaping you?

 Watch, listen and learn

 To see the rolled R in action and watch it being pronounced many times, videos are a great tool.
-Newscasts and interview programs, such as those found in FluentU’s curated library of authentic videos, can help you see how the rolled R is pronounced.
+News programs, interviews and even music clips, such as those found in FluentU’s curated library of authentic videos, can help you see how the rolled R is pronounced.

 Twist your tongue to get it rolling